This Side of Paradise (EP)

-This Side of Paradise is the second extended play (EP) by American singer and actress Hayley Kiyoko, and it was co-released by herself and Steel Wool Records on February 3, 2015.
+This Side of Paradise is the second extended play (EP) by American singer and actress Hayley Kiyoko, co-released by herself and Steel Wool Records on February 3, 2015.
 The entire album was written and recorded by Kiyoko along with producer and multi-instrumentalist James Flannigan and is described as a pop record.
 The EP was preceded by the release of the single "This Side of Paradise" on September 29, 2014.

 Composition

 Each song on the EP is "'80s pop and inject[ed] with modern flavor."
 The total duration of the album is 18 minutes and 16 seconds.
 During an interview to Billboard, Kiyoko said: "I think every track of the EP is really a piece of me, of what I have felt growing up, from a child to a young adult," and also "The outcome of this EP is worth so much more to me because it was really built from the ground up."